 And we take you to those places with us

 The Exotic Wine Travel YouTube channel aims to bring unique wine regions to life, and let our readers have a glimpse and feel of how wine travel is like in different parts of the world.
-The videos are also used to supplement our articles, social media updates, and books.
+The videos are also used to supplement our articles, reports, social media updates, and books.
 Check out an example that we shot in Dalmatia, Croatia below.